-If you follow the tips above, you could be making your first dollar on eBay pretty quick.
-As for how much you can make, there's no solid answer.
-It all depends on the price of the product your selling and your fixed and variable costs.
+If you follow the tips above, you could make your first dollar on eBay quickly.
+As for how much you can make, there’s no solid answer.
+It all depends on the product price you’re selling and your fixed and variable costs.

 An important thing to keep in mind is that eBay will take 9% of the selling price to a maximum of $50.

 9. Become an online consultant

 Do you have expertise or wisdom in a specific area?
 You can start charging people to have phone calls with you and ask you questions on Clarity.fm.

 Clarity.fm is a huge platform of some of the smartest and most reputable people in all fields of business, career, and life.
 Normally, you would have had to book an appointment and then travel to meet them to get their consultation.
 Now, you can just get on a call with them instantly.

 You get paid by the minute on the platform, and you set the rate.
 How much you make depends on how many people book calls with you.
 Some people charge under a dollar, some people charge upwards of $10/minute.

 Unless you’re really, really popular you won’t be overbooked.
 You’ll likely get a booking here and there.

 There are a lot of companies out there that have large budgets to get user feedback on their products.
 You can sign up with a service like Respondent and User Interviews, which connects these companies with people who are willing to spend the time to try out the products and take an interview.

 How much can you make doing interviews?